SendiAp/Remaining/README.md

-## How does a scientist freshen their breath?
-With experi-mints!
+## What do you call an alligator in a vest?
+An in-vest-igator!